 Describe (in writing or in an oral presentation) how your character felt in this situation.
 What caused them to feel/react this way?
 How does your illustration show these feelings? (facial expression, body language, choices in media and placement of character in the scene)

 As an extension, other students may be invited to respond to the students’ artwork, creating a community of thoughtful, collaborative peers.

 In this example, students are really focusing not only on their interpretations of the story and main character but are making clear decisions in the art process – a LEARNING process.
 It’s not about drawing a quick picture to accompany a story, but it is about a learner making connections with what he or she is learning!

-This is an idea that nearly ANY teacher can utilize.
-There are so many ideas and ways to integrate other art forms into your teaching.
-The arts include poetry, music, movement, dance, drama, storytelling, visual and media.
-Keep in mind that collaborating with other teachers, other arts teachers or specialist teachers, and artists is a great way to develop meaningful and wonderful integration experiences for you and your students.
+Keep in mind that collaborating with other teachers, other arts teachers, specialist teachers, and artists is a great way to develop meaningful and wonderful integration experiences for you and your students.

-Are you ready to give the same amount of time to the artform you will give the other content area?
+Are you ready to give true arts integration a chance?
 Are you willing to let your students experience the art in order to deepen their understanding of both the art and the content area?
 If yes, then great!
-You’re on your way to true integration!
+Let’s do this!

 Share in the comments what you might do or how you’ve integrated the arts in your classroom!